 Our exhaustive testing and review process is complete and we officially have created our top 10 list of the best hosting companies.
 Our methodology hasn’t changed.
 In fact, it’s gotten bigger.
-Thanks to a $0.99 godaddy promo code promotion earlier this year, we were able to set up an even bigger network of test sites across a range of web hosting servers.
+Thanks to a GoDaddy offering its economy hosting discounted this year, we were able to set up an even bigger network of test sites across a range of web hosting servers.
 Our network has over 200 websites or varying size and content, all designed to test the speed and reliability of web hosting companies.

 More About Our GoDaddy Promo Codes:

 For those of you asking, what we did was we registered new .COM domain names for 99 cents at GoDaddy (thanks to the promo code we mentioned!), and then transferred them to other hosting providers that allowed us to transfer for free.
 You could do this with 50 domain names and only spend $50!
 The extra domains definitely helped with creating a better range of results for us to examine and report to you.

 While our tests aren’t 100% reflective of a web host, our sample sizes are the largest known test on the internet.

 And the top rated web host is: Bluehost!
 The champion for two years running, Bluehost has consistently been the web host with the greatest speed, uptime, and overall performance.

 You can click here for our full Bluehost review.

 The Biggest Surprise?
 Arvixe